Advice

 Within 7 days of being matched with a child, you must tell your employer:

-▪️ your leave start date (you should give at least 28 days’ notice of the start date)
+• the date on which you have chosen your leave to begin (you should give at least 28 days’ notice of the start date)

-If you change your mind about the date you want your adoption leave to start, or there is a change in the actual date of placement, you must give your employer at least 28 days’ notice – or if that is not possible you should give notice as soon as reasonably practicable.
-Again we recommend you do this in writing.
+TIP: If you change your mind about the date you want your adoption leave to start, or there is a change in the actual date of placement, you must give your employer at least 28 days’ notice – or if that is not possible you should give notice as soon as reasonably practicable.
+We recommend you do this in writing.

 Can the employer refuse adoption leave?